ken-de-nigerian/payments-router/docs/API_REFERENCE.md

 ```

 #### `idempotency(string $key): Payment`
-Set an idempotency key to prevent duplicate charges.
-Should be unique per transaction.
+Set an idempotency key to prevent duplicate charges. **Note:** If not provided, a UUID v4 key is automatically generated.
+This parameter is optional.

 ```php
 Payment::idempotency(Str::uuid()->toString())